phalcon/blog/_posts/2019-09-01-interview-with-phalconphp-creator-andrés-gutiérrez.md

 ### What are your thoughts on other frameworks?
 In particular Zend, Symphony and Laravel?

-The framework market for PHP is colossal, there are dozens of frameworks that have been around for many years and it’s relatively easy to find one that adapts to the needs, experience and knowledge of everyone.
+The framework market for PHP is colossal, there are dozens of frameworks that have been around for many years and it's relatively easy to find one that adapts to the needs, experience and knowledge of everyone.

-Personally I haven’t used other PHP frameworks actively any particular development.
+Personally I haven't used other PHP frameworks actively any particular development.
 However I believe that frameworks for PHP (as in other languages) are improved stemmed adaptations from frameworks from other languages like Ruby on Rails or Spring.
 Therefore most frameworks implement strong similarities in their design patterns and do things in similar ways, which is positive for developers because it reduces the learning curve and helps expand the knowledge of web development in general.

 ### What are your thoughts on the Zephir's reception?

 There are many developers that are interested in the evolution of Zephir and they are contributing so that it keeps getting better.
-I don’t think that creating an extension for PHP has ever been this easy.
+I don't think that creating an extension for PHP has ever been this easy.

 ### Where did you get your inspiration for Zephir?